 I am a Local Authority Governor and have been on the Governing Body at Felton C of E Primary School since October 2013.

-I graduated from the University of Northumbria in 1997 with a B.Ed (Hons) Primary Education degree and have since worked in four middle schools in Northumberland.
-Since September 2010, I have been privileged to be Head of School at Chantry Middle School in Morpeth.
-One of the best parts of my job is teaching my Year 6 Numeracy group and seeing them grow into confident mathematicians!
-I am also a Link Tutor for Northumbria University and support students on placement for the postgraduate PGCE & School Direct courses and the undergraduate BA course.
+I graduated from the University of Northumbria in 1997 with a B.Ed (Hons) Primary Education degree and have had the pleasure of working in four middle schools in Northumberland, including as Head of School at Chantry Middle School, until August 2019.
+Since then, I am working as an Associate Lecturer at the University of Northumbria.
+One of my main responsibilities is to support and monitor students on placement for the postgraduate PGCE & PGCE flexi courses and the undergraduate BA course.
 I am passionate about Initial Teacher Training and the role of our schools in educating our future teachers.

-It is a very interesting and exciting time to be part of the Felton C of E Primary School Governing Body as we continue on our journey to become outstanding, in light of the new OFSTED schedule and the licence to plan and deliver a challenging broad and balanced curriculum and exciting learning experiences, to prepare our pupils for success in the next stage of their education.
+It is a very interesting time to be part of the Felton C of E Primary School Governing Body as we continue on our journey to become outstanding, in light of the new OFSTED schedule and the licence to plan and deliver a challenging broad and balanced curriculum and exciting learning experiences, to prepare our pupils for success in the next stage of their education.